Mickie James: National Wrestling Alliance (2021–2022)

 James made her National Wrestling Alliance debut on the June 8, 2021, episode of NWA Powerrr, announcing that she will serve as an executive producer for the first all-female event, NWA EmPowerrr.
 On June 23, James announced on an Instagram video that she will be returning to the ring and delivers an open challenge to anyone to wrestle her at the NWA 73rd Anniversary Show.
-The challenge was answered by Kylie Rae, which James has defeated.
+The challenge was answered by Kylie Rae, whom James defeated.

 James last appearance on NWA was on the May 3, 2022, of Powerrr, where she defeated Kenzie Paige.